 We are thankful for the thoughtful guidance and oversight that we receive from our talented Board of Directors.
 Each of our Board members brings something special to our ministry, and we treasure their ongoing investment of time, wisdom, and support.

 I have been connected with The Crossing in a number of ways since I lived in its international housing cooperative in 2007, when I moved to Madison.
 I grew up in Beirut, Lebanon, and still visit my parents there every year.
-My two younger brothers both live here too, working on the east coast and west coast.
+My two younger brothers both live in the US too, working on the east and west coasts, while I hold down the fort here in the midwest with my wife Claudia.
 I value learning and love engaging my imagination and creativity in various ways.
-I am a health systems engineer on faculty at the UW School of Medicine and Public Health, where my research and teaching focus on improving preventive care care processes in specialty clinics and long-term care.
-In the rest of my time, I am an actor and organizational development coach with Atlas Improv Company and enjoy painting, writing, dancing, hiking, and cooking with friends.
+I am a healthcare systems engineer on faculty at the UW School of Medicine and Public Health, where my research and teaching focus on improving preventive care processes.
+During the rest of my time, I am an organizational development facilitator and improvisational theatre actor and coach.
+I enjoy painting, writing, dancing, hiking, and cooking with friends.

 Anna Walther, Student Liaison

 As of May 2019, Anna will be a senior, studying Community and Environmental Sociology with a concentration in analysis and research.
 She spends most of her time working and volunteering with the Badger Volunteers program, Morgridge Center for Public Service, Institute for Research on Poverty, and, of course, The Crossing.
 She loves birds, black coffee, sitting in the sun, and cooking vegan food.